Visit Marrowstone Island for breathtaking views of Puget Sound.

 Enjoy amazing views across Admiralty Inlet to Whidbey Island and the North Cascades.
 Glacier Peak (10,541 feet) is visible in the distance, and only one of two active volcanoes in Washington State that have erupted in the last 15,000 years.
 The other is Mt Saint Helens that erupted in 1980.

 Explore 5-miles of walking trails and 2-miles of saltwater coastline at Fort Flagler on Marrowstone Island.
-There are automated pay stations at Fort Flagler, to obtain a day use pass to visit here.
+Obtain a day use pass by using the automated pay stations at Fort Flagler.

 You'll always see something interesting on Admiralty Inlet waterway at Marrowstone Island.
 This busy shipping lane has huge ocean liners and big cargo ships.